-For anyone new to EANES, Live Oak Adventure is the district's environmental classroom program offered to every fifth grade student.
-Live Oak is a 2 night/3 day off campus outdoor classroom experience for Eanes 5th grade students.
+For anyone new to EANES, Live Oak is the District's environmental classroom program offered to every fifth grade student.
+It Live Oak is a 2 night/3 day off campus outdoor classroom experience for EANES 5th grade students.
 We are excited about Live Oak and hope to generate the same enthusiasm among our students and parents.

 • Provides an intensive academic experience

 • Opportunity for students to see their teachers as people